Volunteer Training Devotion: Learning From a Little One

 There was a long silence as the adults, as much as the kids, tried to process the depth of what this fifth grader had shared.

 Say: Learning can be a two-way street.
 Think back to a time when you were a child and you learned something from a teacher.
 Write what you learned on one side of your paper doll chain.
-Pause for a minute as they do this.
+Allow time.

 Say: Now think about something you, as an adult, learned from a child.
-Write that on the other side of your dolls.
+Write that on the other side of your paper chain.

-After a minute, ask teachers to turn back to their partners and share their answers to these questions:
+After a minute, ask teachers to turn back to their partners or trios and share their answers to these questions:

 Say: Become like a child…a child of God!

-Say: We’re going to play a game of Simon Says.
+Say: Let’s continue putting ourselves in kids’ shoes with a game of Simon Says.
 Simon says, “Stand up.”
 Everyone should rise.

 Say: Simon says, “Put your hands on your heads.”
 Simon says, “Pray silently for your own faith—not for big theological ideas, but for simple, childlike faith in your own mind.”
 Give time for everyone to pray.